arogachev/arogachev.com/_pages/portfolio/2016-1-tests-psychology-corp.md

 based on their criticism and suggestions.
 Later service also became operational in a number of Kazakh and Russian schools.
 Similar products generally were implemented in form of window applications and lacked support of different languages and other features.

-Despite quite good development prospects, later financing of the project was stopped and work on it was discontinued.

 [Psychological tests online]: /portfolio/psychological-tests-online/